 In a revealing and often tantalizing interview with Zilch podcast chief Ken Mills, Monkees historian and archivist Andrew Sandoval, along with Rhino Records producer (and longtime Monkees fan) John Hughes, spoke in great detail about the ongoing production of a special limited edition Monkees Blu-ray box set, one that will stretch ten discs and include numerous bonus features.
 It is available exclusively at Monkees.com with a scheduled release date of January 29, 2016.
+(UPDATE 1/12/2016: The release date has been moved to April 29, 2016.)
 Here's an overview of the interview which casts light on the contents of the set and more.
 (At the same time, let me highly encourage you to visit Zilch and listen for yourself, as it is a must-hear interview for any Monkees fan.)

 This particular set will encompass The Monkees on film from 1965-1970.

 Andrew's good working relationship with Sony Pictures while producing the Criterion box set of BBS films (which included Head)led to the discovery of outtakes from the movie and The Monkees' television show (which Andrew had been told previously in the 1990s didn't exist).